Register in Utrecht Region

 If you are staying in the Netherlands for longer than four months in the following six months, you need to register with the municipality.
 It is legally required to register within 5 days with your municipality.
 However, due to high demand and staff shortages it may not be possible to get an appointment within these 5 days.
 That is why you need to make an appointment within 5 days after your arrival.

 If you have a partner and/or child(ren) who also need to be registered, they must come with you to the appointment.
-If you plan to live in Utrecht, Amersfoort, Woerden or Oudewater, you can register through the International Welcome Centre.
-Find the appointment form below.
-Moving to another city or town in Utrecht Region?
-Check out their contact details.
+If you plan to live in Utrecht, Amersfoort, Hilversum, Woerden or Oudewater, you can register through the International Welcome Centre.
+Use the appointment form below to make an appointment.
+Please note: temporary registration is only possible in the cities of Utrecht and Hilversum.
+It is not possible to temporarily register with the municipalities of Amersfoort, Hilversum, Woerden or Oudewater at the International Welcome Centre.

 Staying for four months or less

-If you are staying in the Netherlands for four months or less, you are not required to officially register.
+If you are staying in the Netherlands for four months or less in the following six months, you are not required to officially register.
 However, if you plan to work or want access to services like healthcare, you require a citizen service number (BSN).
 You can register for a short stay in the Netherlands to be entered in the Registry for Non-Residents (Registratie Niet Ingezetenen, RNI) and receive a BSN.
-Please note: if you will be staying longer than four months but do not yet meet the requirements to register at your municipality, it is not possible to temporarily register in the RNI to obtain a BSN.

 Type of registration